GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-integration/index.md

 ### Key aspects

 -  Only developer feature-flag testing will be available from Chrome 108.
    This means there is no origin trial testing at  the moment.
 -  For local testing, you can only declare sets on the command line and pass them directly to the browser.
-This means that it is not required to submit a set to the GitHub repo in order to test locally with feature flags.
+You're not required to submit the set to the GitHub repo for local testing with feature flags.

 {% Aside 'caution' %}
 Before First-Party Sets launches in Chrome, all the sets created on